CanWang1987/CanWang1987/README.md

 I was trained for a long time and have done research with practical skills in Telecommunication and software design.
 I have updated my skills and have been verified by academic authority.

-How did I escape from regine (persecution) and come to England?
+How did I escape from dictatorship (persecution) and come to England?
 I finished a skype phonecall to international student's office ,afterwards I ended up reaching England,it's a positive culture full of people with free ideas.

 In my past (as a consultant) my main area of expertise was  Intelligent information Systems (ASA, FirePOWER,) Though I have deployed and worked with other vendors (Junos, SONICWALL, Smoothwall, Symantec SGS).